Building rendering with people walking on the street

 Watsonville Transit Center

 In early 2024, METRO began the two-year architecture and engineering phase of a project to redevelop the Watsonville Transit Center into an affordable, transit-oriented development.
-When completed, the development will include more than 60+ units of net-zero affordable housing.
+When completed, the development will include 79 units of net-zero affordable housing, ranging from one- to three-bedroom homes.

 In addition, METRO plans to operate two bus routes with 15-minute frequencies between the Watsonville Transit Center and Santa Cruz.
 These routes will meet the state’s definition of high quality transit.